quicwg/ops-drafts/draft-ietf-quic-applicability.md

 This document provides guidance for application developers that want to use the QUIC protocol without implementing it on their own.
 This includes general guidance for applications operating over HTTP/3 or directly over QUIC.
-For specific guidance on how to integrate HTTP/3 with QUIC, see {{QUIC-HTTP}}.
+For specific guidance on how to integrate HTTP/3 with QUIC, see
+{{?QUIC-HTTP=I-D.ietf-quic-http}}.

 In the following sections we discuss specific caveats to QUIC's applicability, and issues that application developers must consider when using QUIC as a